-Our short story competition (deadline April 2018) has resulted in an anthology of the 20 best stories called ‘Resurrection Trust’ which will be published 20th March 2019 and available on Amazon.
-This may well provide some inspiration.
+Our short story competition (deadline April 2018) has resulted in an anthology of the 20 best stories called ‘Resurrection Trust’ which was published on 20th March 2019 and available on Amazon or even better https://www.hive.co.uk/ This may well provide some inspiration.

 Flash Fiction Guidelines

 Deadline: 21st March 2020

 Length: max 500 words (excludes title)

 Prizes: £750: 1st prize £500, 2nd prize £100, third prize £50.
 Additional prizes of £50 for the best student submission (18-25 years) and £50 for best < 18-year submission (if sufficient high-quality entries).
 If a student or under 18 entry is the best overall then it will win first prize regardless of whether the entry is from a student, and the student prize will then go to the next best student entry. (tbc – awaiting prize sponsorship confirmation)